10 Surprising Facts You Need to Know About Eating at Bulgarian Restaurants

 While visiting Bulgaria, make a point to experience traditional food at local Bulgarian restaurants.

-Traditional food in Bulgaria is seasonal, fresh and prepared with simplicity, that lets the flavors shine.
+Traditional Bulgarian cuisine is seasonal, fresh, and prepared with simplicity, that lets the flavors shine.

 Now armed with these surprising facts about eating at Bulgarian restaurants, we hope to help you make the most of your experience.

-What about you?
 Have you eaten at Bulgarian restaurants before?
-If not, what has surprised you the most from this article?
-Please share your comments below.
+What has surprised you the most from this article?
+Please let us know in the comments below.

 59 Comments on “10 Surprising Facts You Need to Know About Eating at Bulgarian Restaurants”